 traditions.
-For example, unlike most other Mongols, the Buryat people traditionally live in Russian-style wooden houses instead of gers (felt-walled tents - see p.
-1 of

-Family and Kinship).
+For example, unlike most other Mongols, the Buryat people traditionally live in Russian-style wooden houses instead of gers (felt-walled tents - see Family and Kinship).
 Instead of herding the goats, sheep, horses, cattle, or camels common among other Mongolian pastoralists, the Tsaatan of Mongolia's Northwest traditionally herd reindeer.
 Traditionally, Mongolia's Kazakhs train golden eagles to hunt for them.

-In recent decades, an array of environmental catastrophes and economic challenges have compelled many pastoralists to abandon their traditional way of life and seek new economic opportunities in urban areas (see p.
-1-2 of Family and Kinship).
+In recent decades, an array of environmental catastrophes and economic challenges have compelled many pastoralists to abandon their traditional way of life and seek new economic opportunities in urban areas (see Family and Kinship).
 Generally, society today tends to divide along rural-urban lines.
 Extended family networks remain strong, with rural and urban family members often helping each other.
 For example, rural relations may supply meat and dairy products to their urban family members, who in turn provide housing for rural children seeking better educational opportunities.

-Still, pastoral Mongolians are likely to be poorer than settled ones and lack access to equivalent public services (see p.
-5 of Learning and Knowledge and p.
+Still, pastoral Mongolians are likely to be poorer than settled ones and lack access to equivalent public services (see Learning and Knowledge and p.
 5 of Sustenance and Health).
-Kazakhs tend to have higher poverty rates and receive less schooling than the Mongol majority (see p.
-3 of Learning and Knowledge).
+Kazakhs tend to have higher poverty rates and receive less schooling than the Mongol majority (see Learning and Knowledge).